scchess/Qualimap/doc/analysis.rst

 :guilabel:`Mapping Quality Histogram`

   Histogram of the number of **genomic locations** having a given **mapping quality**.
 According to Specification of the `SAM format <http://samtools.sourceforge.net/SAM1.pdf>`_ the range for the mapping quality is [0-255].

+:guilabel:`Insert Size Across Reference`

+  This plot provides the **insert size** distribution **across the reference**.
+Insert size is collected from the SAM alignment field TLEN.
+Only positive values are taken into account.

+:guilabel:`Insert Size Histogram`

+  Histogram of **insert size** distribution.

 .. _rnaseqqc: